Polarisru/canable2-fw/README.md

 Note: Channel configuration commands must be sent before opening the channel.
 The channel must be opened before transmitting frames.

-This firmware currently does not provide any ACK/NACK feedback for serial commands.
+This firmware currently DOES provide ACK/NACK feedback for following serial commands: O/C/Sx.

 ## Building